geotools/geotools/docs/user/welcome/javaEE.rst

 * You can look up the DataSource yourself, and provide the raw javax.sql.DataSource as:

-  * Aa configuration Hint when creating an EpsgAuthority
+  * As a configuration Hint when creating an EpsgAuthority
   * As a connection parameter when creating a DataStore

 * You can provide the name and let GeoTools look up the DataSource using your GeoTools.getInitialConext()